Greenpeace: "Go Beyond Oil"

 As part of their stance on renewable energy commercialisation, Greenpeace have launched the "Go Beyond Oil" campaign.
 The campaign is focused on slowing, and eventually ending, the world's consumption of oil; with activist activities taking place against companies that pursue oil drilling as a venture.
 Much of the activities of the "Go Beyond Oil" campaign have been focused on drilling for oil in the Arctic and areas affected by the Deepwater Horizon disaster.
-The activities of Greenpeace in the Arctic have mainly involved the Edinburgh-based oil and gas exploration company, Cairn Energy; and range from protests at the Cairn Energy's headquarters to scaling their oil rigs in an attempt to halt the drilling process.
+The activities of Greenpeace in the Arctic have mainly involved the Edinburgh-based oil and gas exploration company, Cairn Energy; and range from protests at the Cairn Energy's headquarters, to scaling their oil rigs in an attempt to halt the drilling process.
 The "Go Beyond Oil" campaign also involves applying political pressure on the governments who allow oil exploration in their territories; with the group stating that one of the key aims of the "Go Beyond Oil" campaign is to "work to expose the lengths the oil industry is willing to go to squeeze the last barrels out of the ground and put pressure on industry and governments to move beyond oil."

 Nuclear power

 Greenpeace is opposed to nuclear power because it views it as "dangerous, polluting, expensive and non-renewable".
 The organization highlights the Chernobyl nuclear disaster of 1986 and Fukushima nuclear disaster of 2011 as evidence of the risk nuclear power can pose to people's lives, the environment and the economy.
 Greenpeace views the benefits of nuclear power to be relatively minor in comparison to its major problems and risks, such as environmental damage and risks from uranium mining, nuclear weapons proliferation, and unresolved questions concerning nuclear waste.

 The organization argues that the potential of nuclear power to mitigate global warming is marginal, referring to the IEA energy scenario where an increase in world's nuclear capacity from 2608 TWh in 2007 to 9857 TWh by 2050 would cut global greenhouse gas emissions less than 5% and require 32 nuclear reactor units of 1000 MW capacity built per year until 2050.
 According to Greenpeace, the slow construction times, construction delays, and hidden costs all negate nuclear power's mitigation potential.
 This makes the IEA scenario technically and financially unrealistic.
 They also argue that binding massive amounts of investments on nuclear energy would take funding away from more effective solutions.
 Greenpeace views the construction of Olkiluoto 3 nuclear power plant in Finland as an example of the problems on building new nuclear power.

+In 2022, Greenpeace threatened to sue the European Union after it proposed to categorize nuclear power as a "green" technology that helps countries reduce CO_{2} emissions.
+Greenpeace celebrated the phaseout of nuclear power in Germany in 2023.
+At the time, Germany was experiencing an energy crisis and relying heavily on coal and gas for power generation.